CONTEMPORARY ITALIAN LITERATURE AND PUBLISHING

 necessary to read the history of contemporary literature from a

-perspective that does not only look at the author,'s background but considers the
+perspective that does not only look at the author, but considers the

-literary work as the result of a mediation between the
+literary work as the result of an operation of mediation between the

-literary system and the editorial one.
+literary system and editorial one.
 The theoretical reflections, the literary

 and cultural insights, together with the witnesses of employees of the